Property Details for Robert Bevan's Cottage, Marlpits 1926

 How to cite

-Property Details for Robert Bevan's Cottage, Marlpits, 1926, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, May 2012, http://www
+Property Details for Robert Bevan's Cottage, Marlpits, 1926, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, Tate Research Publication, May 2012, https://www